aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-access-controls.md

 Review Note: This section is an early draft and undergoing reviewing and editing.
 {{% /notice %}}

-In this step your Security and Cloud Administrators will provision resources to control the access to your test and production workload AWS accounts.
+In this step your Security and Cloud Administrators will provision resources to control the extent of access workload administrators have in your test and production workload AWS accounts.

 This step should take about 10 minutes to complete.

+## 1. Review and adjust example policy for workload administrators

+Depending on your requirements for controlling who can make changes to your production environments, you will likely need to modify the sample workload administrator access permissions applied in this section.

-## Create Workload Admin Permission Set in AWS SSO
+## 2. Create workload administrator permission set in AWS SSO

 Next, you'll create a custom permission set in AWS SSO to represent the initial iteration of an AWS IAM policy under which workload administrators will work in the workload specific AWS accounts.

 ### Download and Customize Sample IAM Policy

+{{% notice note %}}
+To Do: We need to move away from using the team development example policy and provide an example that is more tailored toward the role of a workload administrator.
+{{% /notice %}}

+{{% notice note %}}
+To Do: Deliver the example policy and permission set as a CloudFormation template.
+{{% /notice %}}

 1. Download the sample policy [`example-infra-team-dev-saml.json`](/code-samples/iam-policies/example-infra-team-dev-saml.json) to your desktop.
 2. Open the file and replace all occurrences of **`example`** with a reference to your own organization's identifier.